University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/2_BashScripting.md

 Input can be given to `sed` as either a file, or just as a text stream via the *pipe* that we have already introduced.

 In the following example the script begins with an `s` to indicate that we are going to make a substitution.
-The beginning of the first pattern (i.e. the *regexp* we are searching for) is denoted with the backslash, with the identical delimiter indicating the replacement pattern, and this is in turn completed with the same delimiter.
+The beginning of the first pattern (i.e. the *regexp* we are searching for) is denoted with the slash, with the identical delimiter indicating the replacement pattern, and this is in turn completed with the same delimiter.
-Try this simple example from the link \url{http://www.grymoire.com/Unix/Sed.html} which is a very detailed & helpful resource about the usage `sed`.
+Try this simple example from the link <http://www.grymoire.com/Unix/Sed.html> which is a very detailed & helpful resource about the usage `sed`.
 Here we are sending the input (`echo Sunday`) to the command via the pipe, so no `INPUT` section is required:

 ```